 So, how do they work?
 Why have they been brought in?
 And what will they mean for the vehicles we drive?
-In this article, LeasePlan’s Head of Consultancy Services Matthew Walters answers all the key questions about these changes, to help motorists and fleets to keep up.
+In this article we answer all the key questions about these changes, to help motorists and fleets to keep up.

 Why are vehicle tests changing?

 These two new tests replace the New European Driving Cycle (NEDC) ones that have been in place since 1992 and were last updated in 1997.
 The main aim is to test vehicles under more realistic conditions and thereby produce more accurate results for fuel consumption and emissions.

 The WLTP is a new method for measuring both carbon dioxide (CO2) emissions and fuel consumption.